 Case Study Analyses of Completed Research Projects

-Scientific research is pursued to generate new knowledge.
+Scientific research aims to generate new knowledge.
 Research projects and programs also strive for excellence by means of impact.
 New transdisciplinary approaches are emerging that place research around the knowledge needs and interests of stakeholders.
 In doing so, they aim to co-produce more relevant and applicable knowledge.
-However, as these approaches are developing and because they engage in complex systems, it has been difficult to know what works, how, and why.
+However, as these approaches develop and engage amidst complex systems, it has been difficult to know what works, how, and why.

 Increasing Effectiveness in Sustainability Research: Comparative Analysis